-There is some uncertainty as to whether a party can wait until after the jury is discharged to raise a complaint about irreconcilably conflicting jury answers under Tex.
+Recently, in applying Tex.
 R. Civ.
-P. 295.
-Until April 2018, I would have said you had to raise that complaint before the trial court excused the jury.
-I still advise you to do so.
-Having said that, in USAA Lloyd's Co. v.
-Menchaca, a decision in which only seven of the Supreme Court's nine justices participated, four of those justices said that while "[g]enerally, a party should object to conflicting answers before the trial court dismisses the jury," the "absence of such an objection, however, should not prohibit us from reaching the issue of irreconcilable conflicts in jury findings."
+P. 295, the Texas Supreme Court held that "a party who claims that jury answers fatally conflict must raise that objection with the trial court before the court discharges the jury," and failing to do so waives the objection.
+Los Compadres Pescadores, L.L.C. v.
+Valdez, 622 S.W.3d 771, 787 (Tex.
+2021).
+That's what I had thought was always the law until April 2018, when a plurality of the Court (with only seven justices sitting) said that while "[g]enerally, a party should object to conflicting answers before the trial court dismisses the jury," the "absence of such an objection, however, should not prohibit us from reaching the issue of irreconcilable conflicts in jury findings."
 USAA Lloyd's Co. v.
 Menchaca, 545 S.W.3d 479, 526 (2018) (Green, J., plurality, joined by Chief Justice Hecht, Justices Guzman and Brown).
-In so stating, the dissent noted that Rule 295 only says that if a purported verdict "is defective, the court may direct it to be reformed."
+The dissent noted that Rule 295 only says that if a purported verdict "is defective, the court may direct it to be reformed."
 Id., at 527 (emphasis in dissent).
-The dissent said that holding that "the Rule 295 verdict-reformation process is the only remedy for conflicting jury answers... misconstrues Rule 295, misapplies our precedent, and ignores trial realities, as this case demonstrates."
+The dissent said that holding that "the Rule 295 verdict-reformation process is the only remedy for conflicting jury answers . . . misconstrues Rule 295, misapplies our precedent, and ignores trial realities, as this case demonstrates."
 Id., at 527.
 In discussing various cases in which post-judgment motions challenged allegedly conflicting jury answers, the four justice dissent said that they "do not believe our preservation requirements prevent us from ruling in USAA's favor or even from considering the issue of conflicting jury issues in this case."
 Id., at 530.

 The other three justices participating in the Menchaca decision held that "we have long held that a judgment will not be reversed 'unless the party who would benefit from answers to the issues objects to the incomplete verdict before the jury is discharged, making it clear that he desires that the jury redeliberate on the issues or that the trial court grant a mistrial," and applied that same rule to conflicting answers.
 Menchaca, at 519.
-Having said that, this three justice majority opinion held that, because "of the parties" obvious and understandable confusion over our relevant precedent and the effect of that confusion on their arguments in this case," a "remand is necessary here in the interest of justice," even though error was not preserved and the fatal conflict in the jury answers was not fundamental error which avoided the need to preserve error.
+Having said that, this three justice majority opinion held that, because "of the parties' obvious and understandable confusion over our relevant precedent and the effect of that confusion on their arguments in this case," a "remand is necessary here in the interest of justice," even though error was not preserved and the fatal conflict in the jury answers was not fundamental error which avoided the need to preserve error.
 Menchaca, at 521.